This post may contain affiliate links at no additional cost to you.

 When I left college, I was so depressed.
-I was depressed that I was working two jobs (teaching multi-media and bar hosting) and I was still barely getting anywhere thanks to San Francisco’s astronomical cost of living.
+I was depressed that I was working two jobs and I was still barely getting anywhere thanks to San Francisco’s astronomical cost of living.
 I told Mr. Executive one night:

 “My 22nd birthday just passed and I’ve decided it’s not cute to be broke anymore.”